 Awards under the 2007-2010 and the 2009-2012 cycles are based on a two-pronged formula.
-The formula consists of an average of the value of the performance units allocable to performance of Washington Post Media (the "Post"), Newsweek, Cable ONE, Inc. ("Cable ONE") and Post-Newsweek Stations, Inc. ("PNS") (65%) plus an amount based on Kaplan's achievement of operating income goals (35%).
+The formula consists of an average of the value of the performance units allocable to performance of Washington Post

+Media (the "Post"), Newsweek, Cable ONE, Inc. ("Cable ONE") and Post-Newsweek Stations, Inc. ("PNS") (65%) plus an amount based on Kaplan's achievement of operating income goals (35%).
 Washington Post Media is comprised of several of the Company's publishing operations, including: The Washington Post; washingtonpost.com; Express, a free weekday tabloid newspaper; and El Tiempo Latino, a weekly Spanish-language newspaper.
 The Committee selected these targets because they reflected the key priorities for the Company on the grant date for the applicable time periods.
-The value of Performance Units in the 2007-2010 and 2009-2012 cycles will be determined at the conclusion of those cycles based on the performance criteria described below.
+The value of Performance Units in the 2007-2010 and 2009-2012 cycles are determined at the conclusion of those cycles based on the performance criteria described below.

 The performance measures used in the formula at the Post under the 2007-2010 cycle are an absolute dollar improvement in operating income and circulation, as compared with a five-member peer group for the four-year period.
-If the Post's dollar improvement and circulation exceeds that of all of its peers, the maximum payout value of \$200 per unit would be attained.
-If the Post is in second place relative to its peers, the value of a performance unit would be \$150 per unit.
-If the Post performed better than average (i.e., better than two of the five peer newspapers and roughly in the middle of its peer group) the value of a performance unit would be \$50 per unit.
+If the Post's dollar improvement exceeds that of all of its peers, the maximum payout value of \$200 per unit is attained.
+If the Post is in second place relative to its peers, the value of a performance unit is \$150 per unit.
+If the Post performs better than average (i.e., better than two of the five peer newspapers and roughly in the middle of its peer group), the value of a performance unit is \$50 per unit.
+Also, if the Post's circulation exceeds that of all its peers, a payout value of \$30 is attained.
+For the 2007-2010 cycle, the Post's dollar improvement ranked below that of its peers and its circulation ranked first among its peers, resulting in a payout value of \$30 per unit.
 The performance measures used in the formula at the Post under the 2009-2012 cycle are based on operating results and, under certain circumstances, the financial performance relative to its peer group.
 If the Post breaks even or shows a profit in operating income in 2011 and 2012, the value of each Performance Unit will be \$200 per unit.
 If the Post breaks even or shows a profit in one of the two years 2011 or 2012, the value of each Performance Unit will be \$100 per unit.
 If the Post fails to break even but shows material improvement in operating income in 2010, 2011 and 2012 and outperforms its peer group in each of those years, the payout will be \$50 per unit.
 In all cases, the performance measure of operating income excludes pension expense.